 Stress always needs an outlet, and writing is one of the healthiest ways to express your feelings”Kylie Jones, a writer at TopEssayWriting and ClassyEssay.

 The other form of writing as a stress-relieving hobby is journaling.
-Journaling is a process of jotting down your daily events and your feelings surrounding them.
+Journaling is a process of jotting down your daily events and the feelings surrounding them.

 There isn’t a one-size-fits-all formula on how journaling should be done.
 You can analyze your emotions in-depth or simply list your daily activities.
 The important thing is that you do it regularly and make it a habit.